-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2015 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students 694 164 661 1519 В Of the initial 2015 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions 1 0 0 1 C Final 2015 cohort, after adjusting for allowable exclusions 693 164 661 1518 D Of the initial 2015 cohort, how many completed the program in four years or less (by Aug.
-31, 2019) 191 65 316 572 E Of the initial 2015 cohort, how many completed the program in more than four years but in five years or less (after Aug.
-31, 2019 and by Aug.
-31, 2020) 77 17 64 158 F Of the initial 2015 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2016 cohort of first-time, full- time, bachelor's (or equivalent) degree- seeking undergraduate students В Of the initial 2016 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions С Final 2016 cohort, after adjusting for allowable exclusions D Of the initial 2016 cohort, how many completed the program in four years or less (by Aug.
+31, 2020) E Of the initial 2016 cohort, how many completed the program in more than four years but in five years or less (after Aug.
 31, 2020 and by Aug.
-31, 2021) 26 4 27 57 G Total graduating within six years (sum of lines D, E, and F) 294 86 407 787 Н Six-year graduation rate for 2015 cohort (G divided by C) 42.4% 52.4% 61.6% 51.8%
+31, 2021) F Of the initial 2016 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2021 and by Aug.
+31, 2022) G Total graduating within six years (sum of lines D, E, and F) н Six-year graduation rate for 2016 cohort (G divided by C)